5 Key Big Data Trends (2023 & 2024)

 In one example, a bank was able to incorporate real-time data into customer interactions at ATMs.

 Based on customer history, the ATM would offer a low line of credit to specific users.
-As a result, the bank increased their total loans by 400%.
+As a result, the bank increased its total loans by 400%.

 One big data streaming solution is Apache Flink.
 The open-source solution can process live streams of data in mere milliseconds.